How Do Rats Get Inside The Attic?

 If you want to stay safe from the dangers of house mice and rats, it’s important to prevent them in the first place.
 Once they get indoors, rats and mice are likely to hide away in your attic, kitchen, garage, and other places where they can stay warm and have access to food.
 Exclusion is the key to getting rid of rat problems for good:

-2. Further rat-proof your property by repairing your roof and monitoring drains.
+2. Further, rat-proof your property by repairing your roof and monitoring drains.
 By limiting their access points, you can get rid of the means by which rodents get inside of your property.

 3. Look into traps and baits.
 If you have just a couple of rodents in your property, you can effectively get rid of them using bait or traps.
-Keep in mind this is not a strong enough solution to get rid of an entire infestation.
+Keep in mind, this is not a strong enough solution to get rid of an entire infestation.

 4. Get professional rodent control services.
 If you have a serious rodent problem, the best thing you can do is hire a pest control expert.
-A professional will know to safely and effectively get rid of the pests for good.
+A professional will know how to safely and effectively get rid of the pests for good.

 Get Rid of Dangerous Rodents For Good